PARADOX IN STRATIGRAPHY

 "The absence of the erosive agency of water, as manifested in cutting valleys and gorges in the under strata of the earth, is fatal to the theory that each formation has successively emerged from the sea and become the surface of the habitable world . . .
 What we want to see is a plain instance of valleys excavated and mountains formed in the ancient strata of the earth as we find them existing in the present day . . . "

 Surprisingly, when geologists are exposed to this controversy, they admit the reality of a paradox.
-Unfortunately, this debate was ignored from the arena of earth science
+Unfortunately, this debate was ignored in the arena of earth science.

 Principles in geomorphology and stratigraphy

-The following slideshow presents how a continent should be eroded accordingly to the processes observed today.
-At any moments of this long process, our nature-artist would always produce differential erosion masterpiece on any rock surfaces.
+The following slideshow presents how a continent should be eroded according to the processes observed today.
+At any moment of this long process, our nature artist would always produce differential erosion masterpiece on any rock surface.

 To illustrate this concept, we use 6 artistic licenses:

-• The sea level is fixe with no fluctuation.
+The sea level is fixed with no fluctuation.

-Through time, erosion warns down the relief into detritus which are transported and laid down as sediment deposit at the margin.
-It is well established that the continent would be flatted down if no uplifting tectonics force comes into play.
+Through time, erosion warns down the relief into detritus which are transported and laid down as sediment deposits at the margin.
+It is well established that the continent would be flattened if no uplifting tectonic force came into play.

 Some geomorphologists might insist that a total flattening would transform a continent into what we call a peneplain.
 As we will see this is just a desperate hypothesis that does not fit with the nature of our continental crust.
 Meanwhile, the peneplanation process was prized by some stratigraphers to explain the odd aspect of the ancient unconformities.
-In fact, this concept is just an escaping door to ignore the paradox concerned by this webpage.
+This concept is just an escape door to ignore the paradox concerning this webpage.

-For some, peneplain occurs when a continent is warned out to his base level (≈ sea level) then erosion stops.
-At any moment in time up to the end, the continent surface will bear the stairsteps aspect produced by differential erosion.
+For some, a peneplain occurs when a continent is warned out to its base level (≈ sea level) then, erosion stops.
+At any moment up to the end, the continent's surface will bear the stairsteps aspect produced by differential erosion.

-Today, flat lands are fluvial plains which are formed by sediment deposition, not by bedrock erosion.
-The only eroded flat bedrock on earth is the Hudson Bay.
+Today, flat lands are fluvial plains that are formed by sediment deposition, not by bedrock erosion.
+The only eroded flat bedrock on earth is Hudson Bay.
 Even there, the ice age abrasion left reliefs adorned with differential erosion.
-So, in fact, we find no modern examples of the “so-called” peneplains.
+So, we find no modern examples of the “so-called” peneplains.

 Seashores processes

 The next slideshow presents a cross-section at one stage of this process.
 Erosion of the continent was omitted.
-The new sediment deposits cover a rocky seashore which is already sculpted with differential erosion.
-This sort of landscape burial occurs often during a sea rise, named a transgression.
+The new sediment deposits cover a rocky seashore already sculpted with differential erosion.
+This sort of landscape burial occurs often during a sea rise, called a transgression.
 This surface will become a future unconformity.
-Strange enough, such example is only relevant to our modern time (Pleistocene, Pliocene) as future potential unconformity.
-We emphasize that this sort of unconformities should have been ubiquitous throughout Earth history.
+Strange enough, such an example belongs almost exclusively to our modern time (Pleistocene, Pliocene).
+We emphasize that such modern unconformity should have been ubiquitous throughout Earth's history.

-• Sediment deposits were omitted except the beach deposits.
+Sediment deposits were omitted except for the beach deposits.

-Notice the fractal aspect of the shoreline carved with caps and bays.
+Notice the fractal aspect of the shoreline carved with caps, bays, and terraces.

 Following the Ice Age melt, a worldwide sea transgression had drowned innumerable “stairsteps” seashores.
 Buried under new sediments, these submarine rocky seashores become modern unconformities.
 All geologists should be astounded by the absence of stairsteps topography along Paleozoic and Mesozoic unconformities.